Skip to main content

 • Structural settings link to dedicated sub-pages where you build and manage structured data — like your grading scale, organizational hierarchy, search permissions, and training library metadata.

-This article covers the structural configuration areas accessible from the Settings page: Grading Scale, Search Permissions, Training Library, Org Structure, Documents, Skill Assignment Dates, and Saved Defaults & Saved Pages.
+This article covers the structural configuration areas accessible from the Settings page: Grading Scale, Search Permission, Training Library, Org Structure, Files, Skill Assignment Dates, and Saved Defaults & Saved Pages.

 Note: All settings in this area are organization-wide and apply to every user in your SkillsDB instance.
 Only administrators can access and modify settings.